Tax Administration

 - managing agents.

 The return must be made by 31st October following the relevant year for individuals.
 Revenue may exclude certain persons from the obligation to make the return.
-Revenue have issued a statement practice regarding the extent the information required to be returned automatically .
+Revenue has issued a statement practice regarding the extent to which the information is required to be returned automatically.